annikabrundyn/da_vinci/README.md

 ### data.py

 This is where the DaVinciDataModule (dm) is defined.
-* datamodules are a PyTorch Lightning feature that basically allow you to specify all the data preprocessing steps up front to ensure reproducibility in your dataset splits, transforms etc across different experiments.
+* [Datamodules](https://pytorch-lightning.readthedocs.io/en/stable/datamodules.html) are a PyTorch Lightning feature that basically allow you to specify all the data preprocessing steps up front to ensure reproducibility in your dataset splits, transforms etc across different experiments.

 **DaVinciDataModule:**